jasongrimes/fretboardfoundation/_chapters/030-scales/030-major-scale.md

 %}

 Fingering is straightforward in this form.
-Start with the second finger on the tonic on the sixth string.
+Start with the second finger on the sixth string tonic.

 ## Practicing scale forms